 Born on a small farm in the hills of Tennessee, Gore served in Congress from 1938 to 1970, first in the House of Representatives and then in the Senate.
 During that time, the United States became a global superpower and the South a two party desegregated region.
 Gore, whom Badger describes as a policy-oriented liberal, saw the federal government as the answer to the South's problems.
 He held a resilient faith, according to Badger, in the federal government to regulate wages and prices in World War II, to further social welfare through the New Deal and the Great Society, and to promote economic growth and transform the infrastructure of the South.

 Gore worked to make Tennessee the "atomic capital" of the nation and to protect the Tennessee Valley Authority, while at the same time cosponsoring legislation to create the national highway system.
 He was more cautious in his approach to civil rights; though bolder than his moderate Southern peers, he struggled to adjust to the shifting political ground of the 1960s.
 His career was defined by his relationship with Lyndon Johnson, whose Vietnam policies Gore bitterly opposed.
 The injection of Christian perspectives into the state's politics ultimately distanced Gore's worldview from that of his constituents.
 Altogether, Gore's political rise and fall, Badger argues, illuminates the significance of race, religion, and class in the creation of the modern South.

 Anthony J. Badger is Professor in American History at Northumbria University and Emeritus Paul Mellon Professor of American History at Cambridge University.
-He is author of several books, including New Deal/New South, FDR: The First Hundred Days, and The New Deal: The Depression Years, 1933-1940.
+He is author of several books, including FDR: The First Hundred Days and The New Deal: The Depression Years, 1933-1940.